 “It was difficult to say goodbye to my friends,” Bennett said.
 “But once I got into Georgetown, it was a pretty easy decision in terms of fit — I was looking for a place that had opportunities beyond what was available to me at my old school.”

-Matthew Ahern (COL ’16), a transfer from Austin College, acknowledged that differences between arriving at Georgetown as a transfer and a freshman.
+Matthew Ahern (COL ’16), a transfer from Austin College, acknowledged the differences between arriving at Georgetown as a transfer and a freshman.

 “After one year of college, you know more specifically what you want or what you don’t want — you can think about things you definitely need to have in your new institution,” Ahern said.
 “That can definitely inform where you’re looking.
 And you’ve already gone through the process once, and while it’s not identical, it’s rather similar.
 That makes it more straightforward.”